benstanfish/DX-Review/README.md

 # DX Review v1.0.5
 Simple VBA Code to (batch) Parse and Summarize Dr Checks XML Files with colorized formatting.

-You can read the PDF of the docs folder or click the <a href="">DX Review Documentation.pdf</a> link.
+You can read the PDF of the docs folder or click the <a href="https://github.com/benstanfish/DX-Review/blob/main/docs/DX%20Review%20Documentation.pdf">DX Review Documentation.pdf</a> link.

 ## Download
 There are currently three implementations: